 The highest known serial number of an existing Oliver No. 1 is 400.
 It is estimated around 500 machines were made with 10 currently in existance today.
 Unfortunately, I have yet to add an Oliver 1 to my collection.

 The Oliver No. 2 was the first Oliver model produced at the factory in Woodstock, Illinois.
 Most of the early Oliver No. 2s were nickel plated with the iconic olive green paint avaibable as an option.
 In due time, the olive green paint became the standard finish with the nickel finish being optional.
 In a similar manner, white keytops replaced black keytops as the standard option.

 Many improvements were made during the production run of this model, all of which are listed in the table below.
-Note that there is no Oliver model "1 1/2" or "1B"- the model 2 was continually revised and updated throughout its production run.
-Also note that the Oliver Typewriter Company jumped to serial number 5001 when starting production of the Oliver No. 2.
+Note that the Oliver Typewriter Company jumped to serial number 5001 when starting production of the Oliver No. 2.